um-dsp/ProCapture/README.md

 ---
 ### Structured Characterization

+ Use [Structured_Characterization.ipynb](/Structured_Characterization.ipynb) to compute the proposed graph-related metrics for empirical characterization.

 #### Graph Feature learning model: training a model `graph_model` on the extracted graph data

 ` train_on_graph.py`: We train another model called `graph_model` that learns the NN graph (activations) of the target model `model`.
 This model should be also stored should be initiated and stored in a .pt file <br />